QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

      :alt: Qubes desktop screenshot depicting <description>

-If you want to add a caption to the image, you may do so using the ``caption`` option of the `figure directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#figure>`__.
+If you want to add a caption to the image, you may do so using the optional ``caption`` of the `figure directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#figure>`__.
 Another way without a caption is to use the `image directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#image>`__.

 Then, add your image(s) in a the :file:`attachment/doc` folder in the `qubes-doc <https://github.com/QubesOS/qubes-doc>`__